Nyanyan/NyanTimer/manual.md

 ## Hack

+In this timer, ATMEGA328P (Arduino Uno) is used.
+So you can easily hack it.

 ### How to hack

 Only people who are familier to embedded technology shold do this.
 And we will have no responsibility to this.